Jinzxc/Jin_coding_challenge/README.md

 Access to database is insecure and does not check for credentials (there aren't even credential checks in the code).

+TODO:
+- include an option to connect to Altas
+- work on security

 To test the website:
   1. start a running local instance of MongoDB ([MongoDB Community download](https://www.mongodb.com/docs/manual/administration/install-community/))
   2. run [nodemon](https://www.npmjs.com/package/nodemon) in the backend directory on `server.js` to start the DB in the background